CPJKU/beat_this/README.md

 Set ```--gpu -1``` if you want to run on cpu.
 You can add ```--dbn``` if you want to use the DBN.
 The DBN parameters are the default one from madmom.

+Please be aware that the model ```final0``` was trained on all data except the GTZAN dataset.
+So if you run the inference on some data that was used for training, the results may be unfairly good.

 ## Experiment reproducibility
 Compute results on the test set GTZAN